All Products

 UNIQUE constraints

-You can use a UNIQUE constraint to ensure that the data contained in a column or a group of columns in a table is unique among all the rows in the table.
-The table that contains a UNIQUE constraint must be hash-distributed, and the constraint columns must contain the distribution key.
-Example:
+A UNIQUE constraint ensures that values in a column or group of columns are unique across all rows.
+The table must be hash-distributed, and the constraint columns must include the distribution key.

 name text,